-This can lead to drafts that require more development resources than necessary, and in the worst-case prototypes are created cannot be implemented.
+This can lead to drafts that require more development resources than necessary, and in the worst-case prototypes are created that cannot be implemented.

-Furthermore, multiple tools also mean that most likely your team is throwing away the mockups, and drafts after each step as the team jumping in will be using different tools anyway.
+Furthermore, multiple tools also mean that most likely your team is throwing away the mockups and drafts after each step as the team jumping in will be using different tools anyway.

-The key factor here is, to include technical knowledge and experience (e.g. through product owners, or developers) right from the beginning of the project.
+The key factor here is to include technical knowledge and experience (e.g. through product owners, or developers) right from the beginning of the project.

 Using a low code platform usually creates the following benefits at this stage: